 1. Peter extends grace to the people despite the severe consequences of their ignorance, but he does not excuse them.
 Ignorance for the consequences of your actions is no excuse.

-2. He tells them they must own their actions and repent from them and they would be forgiven; “that your sins may be wiped out.”
+2. He tells them they must own their actions, repent from them, and they would be forgiven; “that your sins may be wiped out.”

-Note: Inferior analogy but it works: You did not study for a big test.
+Note: Here’s an inferior analogy, but it works: You did not study for a big test.
 You failed the test because of your ignorance.
 Teacher says if you will own that and not make it an excuse, he will wipe the F off the books.
 It never happened.
 You get to start with a clean slate.
 Isn’t that good news?

 4. A further benefit of “owning it,” rather than playing the victim by blaming it on someone else, is the promise of ultimate salvation when Jesus returns.

-Note: It would be like the teacher saying in the example above, “You may fail another test between now and the end of the term, but I can assure you that you will receive an A grade.”
+Note: It would be like the teacher in the example above saying, “You may fail another test between now and the end of the term, but I can assure you that you will receive an A grade.”
 That, my friends, is salvation by grace.